 You many notice in the code there are many lines which read "SetPixelColorAdj(..." despite the function just being simply "setPixelColor(...".
 This is because this is a bit of left over code used to map parts of the LED strip around.
 For example, if you use one strip to make two loops, it would be a pain to address patterns with a break until where the loop merges back into itself.
-With this, you can artificially map that part of the string to the end and reconnect main loop back together so that within the code, it is intuitive to work with.
+With this, you can artificially splice the internal feature of the LED strip to the end and also splice the main loop back together so that within the code, it is intuitive to work with.

-I will also provide a explanation behind how some of the more complicated modes work.
+I will also provide an explanation behind how some of the more complicated modes work.
 Some of them (Rainbow, Color Wipe, and Fade [1,2,3]) are already in the NeoPixel Library as example code.

 - Lava, Canopy, Ocean [4,5,6] - These modes use the guide-points as mentioned earlier, each guide point gets a random color within a realm assigned to it.
 Lava is mostly red, Canopy is mostly green, and Ocean is mostly blue.
 The Fade pattern already provides a great linear fade algorithm.
 This is repurposed to fade from the color of one guide point to the next using the pixels in between, creating a smooth fluctuation.
 The three fade arrays store the steps of a time fade of the guide points (the start, transition, and end arrays).
 When the guide points fade in time, the pixels near them also update their colors as well.
 When a time cycle is completed, the just-reached endpoint becomes the new start-point.
 This way the pattern remains smooth in time.

 - Color Wave - This is similar to the previous modes, but the colors for the guide-points are picked differently.
 There is a deviation given to a base color which fades around the color wheel in time.